CJRicciardi/CJRicciardi.github.io/_posts/2020-02-07-ufc-reach-study.md

 ---
 layout: post
-title: Reyes Strategy
-subtitle: How do you overcome a tremendous reach disadvantage?
+title: How do you overcome a tremendous reach disadvantage?
-tags: [test]
-comments: false
 ---

 Competitors come to the octagon with all sorts of advantages.
 Yoel Romero is a freak athlete, Rhonda Rousie had elite judo, Askren has his wrestling, Gary Tonnan has his jiu jitsu, and Israel Adesanya has his elite striking.
 This weekend we will see Jon Jones vs. Dominick Reyes, and there are a lot of questions to be asked.
 Does Reyes have the experience?
 How will Reyes handle the pressure of the big stage?
 But most of all how will Reyes deal with Jon Jones and his huge reach advantage?